OpenFn/lightning/DEPLOYMENT.md

 currently 1.
 The optimal setting is one consumer per topic partition.
 NOTE:
 This setting will move to KafkaConfiguration as it will be trigger-specific.

+The number of messages that the Kafka consumer will forward is rate-limited by the `KAFKA_NUMBER_OF_MESSAGES_PER_SECOND` environment variable.
+This can be set to a value of less than 1 (minimum 0.1) and will converted (and rounded-down) to an integer value of messages over a 10-second interval (e.g. 0.15 becomes 1 message every 10 seconds).
+The default value is 1.

 ### Other config

 - `ADAPTORS_PATH` - where you store your locally installed adaptors